W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Result
 Clean, uninterrupted text output that matches the behavior of the main application.

+## January 6, 2025 - Core Logic Unification

+### User Request
+"I need the lite and commands and enhanced to share the same logic as the main one as thats the one you worked on but you've not updated the others?"

+**User Context**: User noticed that improvements were made to the main version but other versions were missing these features.

+### Technical Analysis
+- **Main version**: Had all features (config, pre-buffer, filtering, calibration)
+- **Commands version**: Missing config support, pre-buffer, filtering, duplicate detection
+- **Enhanced version**: Missing pre-buffer system
+- **Lite version**: Missing most core features

+### Solution Implemented

+#### Commands Version Updates:
+- Added configuration file support
+- Implemented pre-buffer system for complete speech capture
+- Added false positive filtering from config
+- Added energy-based filtering with noise calibration
+- Implemented duplicate detection (2-second threshold)
+- Fixed console output interference
+- Removed automatic trailing space

+#### Enhanced Version Updates:
+- Added pre-buffer system
+- Updated configuration defaults

+#### Lite Version Updates:
+- Added configuration file support (with lite-specific defaults)
+- Implemented pre-buffer system (smaller buffer for performance)
+- Added false positive filtering
+- Kept it simpler (no VAD or calibration) to maintain "lite" nature

+### Result
+All versions now share the same core logic and features from the main version, ensuring consistent behavior and performance across the entire project.

 ---

 *"Vibe coding: Where human creativity meets AI capability"*